lzybkr/windows-driver-docs-ddi/wdk-ddi-src/content/dbgmodel/nf-dbgmodel-idebughostcontextalternator-switchto.md

 It allows for transitioning between different debugging contexts without committing to a permanent switch.
 This feature is useful in scenarios where developers want to test or inspect a particular context without losing the original debugging state.

-When using this method, it is important to note that, during a temporary switch, not all functionalities of the debugger may be functional or reliable.
-If the developer requires full access to all debugging capabilities, it is recommended to perform a full switch instead by passing true for the fullSwitch parameter.

 ## -see-also

 - [IDebugHostContextAlternator interface](nn-dbgmodel-idebughostcontextalternator.md)